krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### what is the difference between aws s3 global accelarator and aws s3 transfer accelerator

 __S3 Transfer Acceleration__
--Purpose: Speeds up uploads and downloads to/from a specific S3 bucket from geographically distant clients.
+- Purpose: Speeds up uploads and downloads to/from a specific S3 bucket from geographically distant clients.
 - How it works:
-    Uses the Amazon CloudFront edge network to route traffic to the closest AWS edge location.
+    - Uses the Amazon CloudFront edge network to route traffic to the closest AWS edge location.
-    Then it forwards data over Amazon's private backbone network to the target S3 bucket.
+    - Then it forwards data over Amazon's private backbone network to the target S3 bucket.
-    Designed specifically for faster data transfer (e.g., large file uploads) to one S3 bucket.
+    - Designed specifically for faster data transfer (e.g., large file uploads) to one S3 bucket.
 - Use case examples:
-    Uploading large media files to an S3 bucket from users all over the world.
+    - Uploading large media files to an S3 bucket from users all over the world.
-    Accelerating backups or data ingestion into a central S3 bucket.
+    - Accelerating backups or data ingestion into a central S3 bucket.

 __AWS Global Accelerator (with S3)__
 - Purpose: Improves availability and performance of your global applications, not just S3, by providing static IPs and intelligent routing.
 - How it works:
-    Routes client traffic to the optimal AWS endpoint (could be a regional S3 endpoint, ALB, EC2, etc.) using the AWS global network.
+    - Routes client traffic to the optimal AWS endpoint (could be a regional S3 endpoint, ALB, EC2, etc.) using the AWS global network.
-    Chooses the fastest path and closest region based on health, geography, and performance.
+    - Chooses the fastest path and closest region based on health, geography, and performance.
 - For S3:
-    You can use Global Accelerator to route requests to different S3 buckets across multiple AWS Regions.
+    - You can use Global Accelerator to route requests to different S3 buckets across multiple AWS Regions.
-    Helps implement multi-region redundancy and latency-based routing for S3 access (e.g., GET requests).
+    - Helps implement multi-region redundancy and latency-based routing for S3 access (e.g., GET requests).
 - Use case examples:
-    Building a multi-region S3 application (e.g., read-only content delivery from multiple buckets).
+    - Building a multi-region S3 application (e.g., read-only content delivery from multiple buckets).
-    Wanting high availability or region-based failover with consistent IPs.
+    - Wanting high availability or region-based failover with consistent IPs.

 #### A company has historically operated only in the us-east-1 region and stores encrypted data in Amazon S3 using SSE-KMS.
 As part of enhancing its security posture as well as improving the backup and recovery architecture, the company wants to store the encrypted data in Amazon S3 that is replicated into the us-west-1 AWS region.
 The security policies mandate that the data must be encrypted and decrypted using the same key in both AWS regions.

-Create a new Amazon S3 bucket in the us-east-1 region with replication enabled from this new bucket into another bucket in us-west-1 region.
-Enable SSE-KMS encryption on the new bucket in us-east-1 region by using an AWS KMS multi-region key.
-Copy the existing data from the current Amazon S3 bucket in us-east-1 region into this new Amazon S3 bucket in us-east-1 region
+- Create a new Amazon S3 bucket in the us-east-1 region with replication enabled from this new bucket into another bucket in us-west-1 region.
+- Enable SSE-KMS encryption on the new bucket in us-east-1 region by using an AWS KMS multi-region key.
+- Copy the existing data from the current Amazon S3 bucket in us-east-1 region into this new Amazon S3 bucket in us-east-1 region
-AWS KMS supports multi-region keys, which are AWS KMS keys in different AWS regions that can be used interchangeably – as though you had the same key in multiple regions.
-Each set of related multi-region keys has the same key material and key ID, so you can encrypt data in one AWS region and decrypt it in a different AWS region without re-encrypting or making a cross-region call to AWS KMS.
+- AWS KMS supports multi-region keys, which are AWS KMS keys in different AWS regions that can be used interchangeably – as though you had the same key in multiple regions.
+- Each set of related multi-region keys has the same key material and key ID, so you can encrypt data in one AWS region and decrypt it in a different AWS region without re-encrypting or making a cross-region call to AWS KMS.

 You can use multi-region AWS KMS keys in Amazon S3.
 However, Amazon S3 currently treats multi-region keys as though they were single-region keys, and does not use the multi-region features of the key.
 However, you cannot convert an existing single-Region key to a multi-Region key.

 #### An e-commerce company has copied 1 petabyte of data from its on-premises data center to an Amazon S3 bucket in the us-west-1 Region using an AWS Direct Connect link.
 The company now wants to set up a one-time copy of the data to another Amazon S3 bucket in the us-east-1 Region.
 The on-premises data center does not allow the use of AWS Snowball.
 As a Solutions Architect, which of the following options can be used to accomplish this goal?

-- Copy data from the source bucket to the destination bucket using the aws S3 sync command The aws S3 sync command uses the CopyObject APIs to copy objects between Amazon S3 buckets.
-The sync command lists the source and target buckets to identify objects that are in the source bucket but that aren't in the target bucket.
-The command also identifies objects in the source bucket that have different LastModified dates than the objects that are in the target bucket.
-The sync command on a versioned bucket copies only the current version of the object—previous versions aren't copied.
+- Copy data from the source bucket to the destination bucket using the aws __S3 sync command__
+  - The aws S3 sync command uses the CopyObject APIs to copy objects between Amazon S3 buckets.
+  - The sync command lists the source and target buckets to identify objects that are in the source bucket but that aren't in the target bucket.
+  - The command also identifies objects in the source bucket that have different LastModified dates than the objects that are in the target bucket.
+  - The sync command on a versioned bucket copies only the current version of the object—previous versions aren't copied.
-- Set up Amazon S3 batch replication to copy objects across Amazon S3 buckets in another Region using S3 console and then delete the replication configuration Amazon S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication.
-This is done through the use of a Batch Operations job.
-You should note that batch replication differs from live replication which continuously and automatically replicates new objects across Amazon S3 buckets.
-You cannot directly use the AWS S3 console to configure cross-Region replication for existing objects.
-By default, replication only supports copying new Amazon S3 objects after it is enabled using the AWS S3 console.
-Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
+- Set up Amazon __S3 batch replication__ to copy objects across Amazon S3 buckets in another Region using S3 console and then delete the replication configuration
+  - Amazon S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication.
+  - This is done through the use of a Batch Operations job.
+  - You should note that batch replication differs from live replication which continuously and automatically replicates new objects across Amazon S3 buckets.
+  - You cannot directly use the AWS S3 console to configure cross-Region replication for existing objects.
+  - By default, replication only supports copying new Amazon S3 objects after it is enabled using the AWS S3 console.
+  - Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
 Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
 - Amazon S3 Transfer Acceleration (Amazon S3TA) is a bucket-level feature that enables fast, easy, and secure transfers of files over long distances between your client and an Amazon S3 bucket.
 You cannot use Transfer Acceleration to copy objects across Amazon S3 buckets in different Regions using Amazon S3 console.